-In most cases, when you reach age 26 your parent can no longer keep you on his or her health plan.1
+In most cases, when you reach age 26 your parent can no longer keep you on their health plan.1

 The good news is that losing your parent's health care coverage when you turn age 26 is a qualifying life event.
-This means you don’t have to wait for the Open Enrollment Period (OEP) to sign up for a health plan.
-Instead, based on where your parent got his or her health plan, you can get your own coverage around your 26th birthday.
+This means you don’t have to wait for the Open Enrollment Period to sign up for a health plan.
+Instead, based on where your parent got their health plan, you can get your own coverage around your 26th birthday.

 Here's how it works:

 If you were covered under a plan your parent bought from Blue Cross and Blue Shield of Montana (BCBSMT), you’ll have within 60 days of your 26th birthday to sign up.

 Or, if you were covered under a Health Insurance Marketplace plan, you’ll have until December 31 of the year you turn age 26 to sign up.

 - We're a name you can trust.
 With over 75 years of experience, BCBSMT is a trusted name in health care coverage.
 Stay protected with a company that has stood by generations of Illinois families.